IIIF/training/europeana/edm/Europeana_and_iiif.md

 Two properties were added to the the edm:WebResource: svcs:has_service (to point to the IIIF service) and dcterms:isReferencedBy (for the IIIF manifest)

-The svcs:Service class was created to indicate the level of implementation, using the properties dcterms:conformsTo doap:implements
+The svcs:Service class was created to indicate the level of implementation, using the properties dcterms:conformsTo and doap:implements

 This is summarised below:

 ![Classes and properties used in the pattern](img/iiif_pattern.jpg)

 The namespaces and ProvideCHO class remain as in standard EDM so there is no need to change these.

 We will need to make one change to the ore:Aggregation class, one change to the edm:WebResource class, plus we need to add the two new properties to this class, and we need to create the new svsc:Service class.

-Let's do this in 4 steps!
+**Let's do this in 5 steps!**

-## EDM from a basic image to compliant IIIF in 4 Steps
+## EDM from a basic image to compliant IIIF in 5 Steps

-1. Provide the IIIF Resource in the EDM WebResource class
+### 1. Provide the IIIF Resource in the EDM WebResource class

 Make sure that in the rdf:about of the WebResource class you provide the full IIIF link.
 This is the link to the image you made in the first part of the training.